Merott/spell-angular-stubs/README.md

                {
                   "$arguments": "*",

+                  "$config": {
-                  "$config": {			// I have no delay.
-I return the return immediately without a promise },
+                     // I have no delay.
+I return the return value as a plain object/value immediately },

                   "$returnValue": ["y", "z"]